manakpandey/reacmchain/README.md

 * ***Issue Tracking:*** In an event of complaint from the client, it can track down the history of the product and all those associated with its production to find out the defaulter.
 * ***Decide Reliability:*** It will be able to judge reliability on the basis of user feedback.
 In case, a particular supplier loses reliability, it can shift to a more suitable supplier with the help of its reliability rank.
 * ***Inventory Alerts:*** We can also analyse and automatically suggest the orders that will be required based on the flow of the goods in the blockchain without compromising the privacy of either party.
 This will save the expenses of maintaining an inventory.
-* ***Geo-based Inventory Alerts:*** The manufacturer can analyse the quality of the raw materials being supplied by studying the customer evaluation of the end product, for a given period of time, to shift resources accordingly.

  This will perform the following: